Xiaohao-Yang/Topic_Model_Evaluation/README.md

 * vocabulary: vocabularies of the corpus.
 * test1, test2: the first and second fold of the test BOWs (for computing document completion perplexity).
 * train_text, test_text: text documents of training and testing set.
-* train_llama, test_llama: document keywords obtained from the LLM of training and testing documents.
-We run the LLM for keyword summarisation once for all the documents and store it here, to reduce resources.

 # Get document keywords from LLMs